martachesnova/Data-Lake--Spark/README.md

-# Data Lake with Spark
+# Data Lake - Spark

 A music streaming startup has grown their user base and song database by a lot, and they wanted to move their data to a data lake.
 Original data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in the app.